-Currently, we’re now seeing a trend where LED lights are slowly but surely replacing 3 billion traditional screw based sockets.
+Currently, we’re now seeing a trend where LED lights are slowly but surely replacing 3 billion traditional screw-based sockets.
 Homes are now seeing the emergence of the LED light (or light-emitting diode).
 This is mainly because LEDs use about 80% less energy than traditional incandescent light bulbs and last longer, about 25 years longer.

 There is no doubt that LED lights are going to be the most efficient go-to lighting fixture.
-We’ll definitely see them light up all our pathways, streets and highways in the future.
-These energy efficient lights will most likely be used for about 12 hours a day and will be able to help save operational costs along the way as well.
+We’ll definitely see them light up all our pathways, streets, and highways in the future.
+These energy-efficient lights will most likely be used for about 12 hours a day and will be able to help save operational costs along the way as well.

 The Lighting Potential

 Now, because we’re talking about outdoor lights, the question is: Who’s paying for the usage?
 Basically, it’s you.
 Tax dollars pay for the usage of outdoor lights.
-The good news is current technological advancements has provided products such as LED outdoor lighting systems.
+The good news is current technological advancements have provided products such as LED outdoor lighting systems.
 Such systems can actually cut your city’s outdoor lighting electric bill by half or even more!
-Cities which are on a budget can actually switch over to LED outdoor lighting in order to save on operational costs.
+Cities that are on a budget can actually switch over to LED outdoor lighting in order to save on operational costs.
 In progressing towards LED lights, your city will also be reducing its carbon footprint, thus helping out the environment as well.